 The risk-free interest rate is based on the implied yield available on U.S. Treasury issues with an equivalent remaining term.
 The Company has not paid dividends in the past and currently does not plan to pay any dividends in the foreseeable future.
 The expected volatility is based on an average of historical and implied volatility of the Company's stock for the related expected life.
-The expected life of the equity award is based on a simplified formula provided by SAB 107.
+The expected term of options granted is estimated using the average of the vesting date and the contractual term and projected and historical experience.